-- (a) that the directors are considering a resolution to warn, suspend or expel the member; - (b) that this resolution will be considered at a directors' meeting and the date of that meeting; - (c) what the member is said to have done or not done; - (d) the nature of the resolution that has been proposed; and - (e) that the member may provide an explanation to the directors, and details of how to do so. - 22.3 Before the directors pass any resolution under clause 22.1, the member must be given a chance to explain or defend themselves by: - (a) sending the directors a written explanation before that directors' meeting; and/or - (b) speaking at the meeting. - 22.4 After considering any explanation under clause 22.3, the directors may: - (a) take no further action; - (b) warn the member; - suspend the member's rights as a member for a period of no more than 12 months; - (d) expel the member; - (e) refer the decision to an unbiased, independent person on conditions that the directors consider appropriate (however, the person can only make a decision that the directors could have made under this clause); or - (f) require the matter to be determined at a General Meeting. - 22.5 The directors cannot fine a member. - 22.6 The secretary must give written notice to the member of the decision under clause 22.4 as soon as possible. - 22.7 Disciplinary procedures must be completed as soon as reasonably practical. - 22.8 There will be no liability for any loss or injury suffered by the member as a result of any decision made in good faith under this clause.
+- 22.1 In accordance with this clause, the directors may resolve to warn, suspend or expel a member from the Company if the directors consider that: - (a) the member has breached this constitution; or - (b) the member's behaviour is causing, has caused, or is likely to cause harm to the Company. - 22.2 At least 14 days before the directors' meeting at which a resolution under clause 22.1 will be considered, the secretary must notify the member in writing: - (a) that the directors are considering a resolution to warn, suspend or expel the member; - (b) that this resolution will be considered at a directors' meeting and the date of that meeting; - (c) what the member is said to have done or not done; - (d) the nature of the resolution that has been proposed; and - (e) that the member may provide an explanation to the directors, and details of how to do so. - 22.3 Before the directors pass any resolution under clause 22.1, the member must be given a chance to explain or defend themselves by: - (a) sending the directors a written explanation before that directors' meeting; and/or - (b) speaking at the meeting. - 22.4 After considering any explanation under clause 22.3, the directors may: - (a) take no further action; - (b) warn the member; - (c) suspend the member's rights as a member for a period of no more than 12 months; - (d) expel the member; - refer the decision to an unbiased, independent person on conditions that the directors consider appropriate (however, the person can only make a decision that the directors could have made under this clause); - (f) require the matter to be determined at a General Meeting. - 22.5 The directors cannot fine a member. - 22.6 The secretary must give written notice to the member of the decision under clause 22.4 as soon as possible. - 22.7 Disciplinary procedures must be completed as soon as reasonably practical.

+22.8 There will be no liability for any loss or injury suffered by the member as a result of any decision made in good faith under this clause.